All Episodes

 He's highly respected, very good guy, very smart guy.

-Uh he made a recommendation, but regardless of recommendation, I was going to fire Comey.
+But regardless of recommendation, I was going to fire Comey.

 For good reason.

-By the way, uh, I see that Senator Grassley also, I mean, with all this talk, well, are you investigating the president?
+By the way, I see that Senator Grassley also, I mean, with all this talk, well, are you investigating the president?

 Well, we have Clapper, we have Admiral Rogers, we have all these people on tape repeatedly saying that there is no evidence that the Trump campaign in any way colluded with the Russians in the lead up to the election.